ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ##### Changing the Password on the Database Appliance

-{{ site.data.product.title }} provides a default database password for the internal PostgreSQL database.
+{{ site.data.product.title_short }} provides a default database password for the internal PostgreSQL database.

 To change the password, you need to stop the {{ site.data.product.title_short }}